syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Formatting.md

 ![](Text-Visualization_images/Text-Visualization_img28.jpeg)

-### Wordwrap margin customization
+### WordWrap margin customization

-Wordwrap margin can be enabled or disabled using the `WordWrapMarginVisible` property of EditControl.
+WordWrap margin can be enabled or disabled using the `WordWrapMarginVisible` property of EditControl.
 Its default value is false.
-Wordwrap margin of the EditControl can be set and customized by using the below given properties.
+WordWrap margin of the EditControl can be set and customized by using the below given properties.

 <table>
 <tr>